Raymond A. Spruance: Retirement

-At the end of the Second World War Congress created a limited number of five-star ranks for the Army and the Navy, designated General of the Army and Fleet Admiral.
+Toward the end of the Second World War Congress created a limited number of five-star ranks for the Army and the Navy, designated General of the Army and Fleet Admiral.
 The Navy, by law, was limited to four fleet admirals; three of these appointments were obvious: Ernest King, Chester Nimitz and William Leahy.
 The fourth was a choice between Halsey and Spruance, and after much deliberation, eventually Halsey was appointed in December 1945.
 Spruance's achievements were acknowledged by the unique distinction of a special act of Congress awarding him Admiral's full pay for life.
 Spruance expressed his personal feelings on this matter as follows:

 So far as my getting five star rank is concerned, if I could have got it along with Bill Halsey, that would have been fine; but, if I had received it instead of Bill Halsey, I would have been very unhappy over it.

 Spruance was President of the Naval War College from February 1946 until he retired from the Navy in July 1948.
 He was decorated with Order of Leopold and Croix de guerre with Palm by the Government of Belgium for his service for the Allied cause.

 Shortly before his retirement, Spruance received the following Letter of Commendation from the Secretary of the Navy:

 Your brilliant record of achievement in World War II played a decisive part in our victory in the Pacific.
 At the crucial Battle of Midway your daring and skilled leadership routed the enemy in the full tide of his advance and established the pattern of air-sea warfare which was to lead to his eventual capitulation...

 Later life

 He was appointed as Ambassador to the Philippines by President Harry S. Truman, and served there from 1952 to 1955.

-He received his Doctor of Jurisprudence (J.D.), honoris causa degree from Central Philippine University in 1955, an institution of higher learning founded by the American Baptist missionary, William Orison Valentine in 1905.
+He received his Doctor of Jurisprudence (J.D.), honoris causa degree from Central Philippine University in 1955, an institution of higher learning founded by the American Baptist missionary William Orison Valentine in 1905.

 Spruance died in Pebble Beach, California, on December 13, 1969, and was buried with full military honors at Golden Gate National Cemetery near San Francisco.
 His wife, Margaret Dean (1888–1985), is buried alongside him, as are Fleet Admiral Chester Nimitz, his longtime friend Admiral Richmond K. Turner, and Admiral Charles A. Lockwood, an arrangement made by all of them while living.
 He was the grandfather of theatre director Anne Bogart.